unripelo/pyCALC/README.md

 # pyCALC
 "practice" making a calculator using python language

-# people pleaser
+# note
-don't judge please
+don't judge please, will re-do once finals is done